 Gas Solenoid Valves

-Gas solenoid valves are one of the most common flow control valves that handles and controls the flow of gaseous media.
-Gas solenoid valves control the flow of gases through tubes as regular valves do, but unlike other valves, gas solenoid valves can be controlled remotely.
-Most often pneumatic, additional actuation methods for gas solenoid valves include electric and electro-pneumatic.
-Compared to actuation methods such as hydraulic power, pneumatic power is considered cleaner and lower maintenance.
+Gas solenoid valves are one of the most common flow control valves that handle and control the flow of gaseous media.
+Gas solenoid valves control the flow of gasses through tubes as regular valves do, but gas solenoid valves can be controlled remotely, unlike other valves.
+Most often, pneumatic, additional actuation methods for gas solenoid valves include electric and electro-pneumatic.
+Compared to actuation methods such as hydraulic power, pneumatic power is considered cleaner and has lower maintenance.

-Operated electromechanically by a solenoid, which is a magnetized coil activated by electrical charges, gas solenoid valves control the flow of gases precisely through targeted electrical charges, sensor cue or by hysteresis (device memory).
+Operated electromechanically by a solenoid, which is a magnetized coil activated by electrical charges, gas solenoid valves control the flow of gasses precisely through targeted electrical charges, sensor cues, or hysteresis (device memory).
 Gas solenoid valves can be either a normally closed (NC) valve or a normally open (NO) valve.
-In a NC valve, a plunging pin or rod within the valve is held blocking the passage of air in a solenoid coil; the air pressure coming into the valve helps keep the valve shut as long as the pin blocks the passage.
+In an NC valve, a plunging pin or rod within the valve is held, blocking the passage of air in a solenoid coil; the air pressure coming into the valve helps keep the valve shut as long as the pin blocks the passage.
 In order for gas to flow through the valve, an electromagnetic charge is run through the solenoid coil, which becomes active and lifts the plunger out of the passage and allows flow through the entire valve.
 NO valves are the opposite; they remain open until the solenoid is activated and pushes down the plunger, blocking flow and creating pressure to keep the valve closed.
 Gas solenoid valve manufacturers make two common types of valves: direct-acting and pilot-operated.
-Direct-acting gas solenoid valves have a plunger that is in direct contact with the in-flow opening in the valve body, or orifice.
-This plunger is used to open and close the orifice, which permits or hinders flow.
-The pilot-operated gas solenoid valve works with a diaphragm rather than a plunger, using differential pressure to control the flow of gases.
-In pilot-operated valves there is a solenoid-operated vent which is opened to allow the pressure to equalize, permitting gases to flow through the diaphragm in the valve's larger chamber.
+Direct-acting gas solenoid valves have a plunger that is in direct contact with the in-flow opening in the valve body or orifice.
+This plunger is used to open and close the orifice, permitting or hindering flow.
+The pilot-operated gas solenoid valve works with a diaphragm rather than a plunger, using differential pressure to control the flow of gasses.
+In pilot-operated valves, a solenoid-operated vent is opened to allow the pressure to equalize, permitting gasses to flow through the diaphragm in the valve's larger chamber.